FluffyKn1ght/KiraStudioPublic/Docs/docs/sequencer.md

 Patterns are simply added by clicking in an empty space in the grid.

 * On desktop, patterns are deleted using a double-click and they are resized by grabbing the left or right edge and resizing.
 * On mobile a double-tap opens the pattern in the appropriate editor, either the piano roll or automation track editor.
 To delete a pattern on mobile, you can simply press the **Delete** button from the toolbar (big **X** icon) to delete any selected pattern(s).
-To help resizing on small screens, the mobile version will display big colorful resize handles for the selected pattern(s), allowing you to resize it from the left or right side.
+To help resizing on small screens, the mobile version will display big colored resize handles for the selected pattern(s), allowing you to resize it from the left or right side.

 ## Selecting patterns